 The evaluator checked Table 40 of the TSS in which table entry "FCS\IPSEC\EXT.1 (IPsec)" describes FCS\IPSEC\EXT.1.
-It explicitly states only AES-CBC-128 and AES-CBC-256 are used for encrypting the payload.
-The evaluator found this description to be consistent with FCS\IPSEC\EXT.1.6 which specifies IKEv1 using AES-CBC-128 and AES-CBC-256 and no other algorithm.
+It explicitly states that only AES-CBC-128 and AES-CBC-256 are used for encrypting the payload.
+The evaluator found this description consistent with FCS\IPSEC.1.6 which specifies IKEv1 using AES-CBC-128 and AES-CBC-256.